 Protein is a hot topic and, sometimes, a contentious one.
-Myths abound about protein – how much you need, what type to consume, and how often you should eat it.
+Protein myths abound about protein – how much you need, what type to consume, and how often you should eat it.
 Let’s look at some of these myths and facts more closely and see which ones are actually supported by science.

-Myth: You Can’t Build Muscle on a Plant-Based Diet
+Protein Myths: You Can’t Build Muscle on a Plant-Based Diet

 Plant lovers rejoice!
 You CAN build muscle and gain muscle strength eating an exclusively plant-based diet.
 Just pick up a copy of the magazine Vegan Health and Fitness if you don’t believe it.
 The bodybuilding vegans they feature are looking pretty ripped!
 Plants contain protein too but it does take a little more planning if you’re vegan or vegetarian.